 But I do want to caution parents to help their daughter keep their eye on the prize.

 This is the non-mandatory course that all students SHOULD take.

-Trust me, your daughter will figure it out the requirements.
-I moved onto my college campus without hangers.
-Because I always had hangers when I stayed in hotels like Best Western or Days Inn as a kid.
+Trust me, your daughter will figure out the requirements.
+I moved onto my college campus without hangers because I always had hangers when I stayed in hotels like Best Western or Days Inn as a kid.
 And I thought that a dorm was like a hotel.